rohitl17/cab-dynamic-pricing/documentation/component_specification.md

 ### Component 1: (app)
 Call the the Google Oauth API for authentication
-Input User's google email ID and password.
+Input: User's Google email ID and password.
 If login is successful, take the user to the next page else reload the home page

 ### Component 2: (getCabPrice)
-Input source, destination and type of cabs.
+Input: Source, destination and type of cabs.
 The component then calls the following subcomponents to get the required values:
 1. Geospatial Data : Input: Source and Destination; Output: Latitude and Longitude, ETA and Distance.
 2. Weathermap API: Input: Source Latitude and Longitude; Output: Required weather parameters.